lovepreetkaur47/LovepreetBookStore/LovepreetBookStore/Readme.txt

-then search for claass library i found it i create its on another name them also delete i found right one now i am going to create it with class library
+then search for claass library i found it i create its on another name them also delete
+4.00 23/10/2023
+i found right one now i am going to create it with class library and insatall two commands but i was unable....... then i create first project LvepreetBook.DataAccess them addd Data folder to it And then install relational comand then i delete migration folder

+and insatall command
+then sqlserver
+again i did same thing for Mondel and utility them i copied Model folder to LovepreetBook.models
+And i got three error
+thn i read definition and solve it them them i provide rference now i am ready to go forward